ironsketch/ironsketch.github.io/binary.md

 ```
 Becuase there is no bounds checking, although the buffer is set at 15 the more characters I enter will then start to fill up set_me.
 I knew this pretty much right away.
 What I didn't know how to do was complete the comparison in order to get to the password. set_me is compared to 0xdeadbeef which in decimal is 3735928559.
 So I need my input to be that number when put into set_me.
 I tried a LOT of ideas, learned about using the escape character.
 In the end the answer was: \xef\xbe\xad\xde

-You had to escape the raw bytes of deadbeef and do it in littlendian
+You had to escape the raw bytes of deadbeef and do it in little endian

 But if you submit it just in command line as is, you will be passing the literal so instead you need to use the echo command with the $() to run a command.
 ```
-./lab1C $(echo echo -e  AAAAAAAAAAAAAAA"\xef\xbe\xad\xde")
+./lab1C $(echo -e  AAAAAAAAAAAAAAA"\xef\xbe\xad\xde")
 ```

 ##### 04/11/2018